logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/on-premises-tfs-environment-configuration/running-tests-under-on-premises-tfs/uploading-testarchitect-test-results/_index.md

 ---
-title: "Uploading TestArchitect test results"
+title: "Uploading TestArchitect test results to Team Foundation Server"
 linktitle: "Uploading TestArchitect test results to Team Foundation Server"
 description: "TestArchitect test results from test projects which are mapped to TFS can be uploaded to TFS manually or automatically."
 weight: 10